 If you have been keeping chickens for any amount of time, eventually you will have problems with your chickens stopping laying eggs, or at least a slow down in egg production.

-There are some transient reasons your chicken egg production may have dropped off, and there are some more long-term reasons.
+It can be hard to tell if a hen has stopped laying and there are some transient reasons your chicken egg production may have dropped off, and there are some more long-term reasons.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.

 This post contains affiliate links, this means at no extra cost to you, we make a commission from sales.
 Please read our Disclosure Statement

 Some causes of a reduction in egg production are purely seasonal and there is not much you can do about it, and there are causes for a decline in laying rate that are easily remedied.

 10 Reasons your chickens may have stopped laying

 1. Not enough light